searxng/searxng/docs/admin/engines/settings.rst

 ``engines:`` / ``keep_only:``
   As an alternative, it is possible to specify the engines to keep.
-In the following example, searx has only two engines:
+In the following example, SearXNG has only two engines:

   .. code-block:: yaml